 Is it safe to fly with a newborn baby?
-With a little preparation and some good advice, flying with a newborn baby infant does not have to be so stressful though.
+With a little preparation and some good advice, flying with a newborn baby does not have to be stressful.
 Flying with an infant just takes a little extra time and a little more patience then flying without one.
 Here is some advice on how to make flying with an infant easier:

-- When checking in, make sure the baby bag is checked as a carry on item.
+When checking in, make sure the baby bag is checked as a carry on item.
 If necessary, do not fill the bottle until past security or while on the airplane if you intend on feeding the baby on the flight.
-By following the rules of air flight security, the additional stress of a stop by security can be avoided.
+By following the rules of air flight security, the additional stress of being stopped by security can be avoided.
 Be sure to check with your airliner about the rules and regulations regarding bottles on the airplane.

-- When the airplane is landing or taking off, be sure to provide the newborn infant something to suck on and something to swallow.
+When the airplane is landing or taking off, be sure to provide the newborn infant something to suck on and something to swallow.
 Just like adults, newborn infants must clear their ears due to the change in air pressure.
 Since they do not know to do this naturally, they must be encouraged to do this by having something to swallow.
-Most women will either nurse their babies or they will bottle feed their babies during these two moments on the airplane.
+Most women will either nurse their babies or they will bottle feed their babies during these two moments,

-- Do not panic if the newborn infant should start to fuss.
+Do not panic if the newborn infant should start to fuss.
 Simply attend to the baby immediately and do what you can to calm the infant down.
 People will understand that you have no control over the infant’s needs and crying is something that infants do.
-Toys and other items to distract the baby will make his or her need to cry less than it is if the newborn infant is not distracted.
+Toys and other items to distract the baby will help!

-- Stay calm.
 This is the most important thing about flying with a newborn infant.
 The infant is going to pay attention to you.
 If you are nervous, than the infant will be nervous and begin to cry.
-If you are calm then the infant will be calm and everyone will enjoy the flight.
+If you are calm, then the infant will be calm and everyone will enjoy the flight.